 Dish Container Terrariums

-On many occasions, the drainage & substrate layers are one and the same.
-In fact, if you are building a terrarium that only houses air plants, you can get away with eliminating those two layers entirely!
+On many occasions, the drainage & substrate layers are the same.
+If you are building a terrarium that only houses air plants, you can get away with eliminating those two layers!

 There aren’t many disadvantages when it comes to the maintenance of a dish container terrarium.
 Any type of lighting will work well with this setup.
 You can set and forget this type of enclosure!